Terms of Service

 Disclaimers

 The app is provided “as-is.”
 We make no warranty of any kind, express or implied, including warranties of merchantability, fitness for a particular purpose, accuracy, or non-infringement.
-We are not liable for any indirect, incidental, special, consequential, or punitive damages arising out of your use of the app.
+To the maximum extent permitted by law, we are not liable for any indirect, incidental, special, consequential, or punitive damages arising out of your use of the app, including loss of saved tours, loss of Patron benefits due to refund or account closure, or anything that happens at the physical location of an artwork.

 Your use of the app at physical locations is at your own risk.
 Public art is sometimes located along busy streets, in construction zones, or in areas that may be unsafe at certain times.
 Use reasonable judgment when navigating to and around pieces.